1703 North Beauregard St.

 Additionally, participating schools will

-To support the implementation of a whole child approach, participating schools receive
+To support the implementation of a whole child approach, participating schools received

-As a result of this support and training, schools will be able to
+As a result of this support and training, schools are able to

 Other benefits for participating schools include